 - Is available to researchers across the University who are registered for a PhD/MPhil or MD, regardless of whether they work on campus or off-site, or how they are funded

-- Offers a variety of delivery formats, including full day and shorter workshops delivered on campus, longer, but more flexible, online courses, and short lunchtime webinars.
+- Offers a variety of delivery formats, including full day and shorter workshops delivered on campus and short lunchtime webinars

 - Includes a wide directory of online resources, accessible to all registered PGRs at Liverpool

 Professional Development Support

-Our provision supports a wide range of support, delivered through seven key themes:
+Our provision supports a wide range of support, delivered through the key themes:

 - Creative & Critical Thinking